 There is an ongoing discussion as to whether the jaguar is still found in the United States.
 It seems highly doubtful but the Red List does state that this cat is resident in the United States.
 These must be individual cats that travel north from Mexico on occasions and rarely.
 Interestingly, the Red List does not state that the jaguar is president in the United States on their map showing its distribution.

-Here are some of the best Flickr photographs of the jaguar’s habitat.
-I have described where jaguars live; the areas, range or distribution as it is called of this Americas wildcat.
-In brief the range extends down from Arizona (it is thought) through Mexico to, and including, South America.
-As its habitat is being reduced year on year, mainly through deforestation, the countries in South America where it is found is shrinking.
+I have described where jaguars live i.e. its distribution.
+In brief the range extends down from Arizona (maybe) through Mexico to, and including, South America.
+As its habitat is being reduced year on year, mainly through deforestation, the countries in South America where it is found are gradually shrinking.

-However, in order to illustrate this page I have selected photographs from some major reserves and wildlife sanctuaries, the names of which are stated as a caption/watermark on each photograph and which show typical the jaguar habitat.
+In order to illustrate this page, I have selected photographs from some major reserves and wildlife sanctuaries, the names of which are stated as a caption/watermark on each photograph and which show typical the jaguar habitat.

 The jaguar prefers dense forest with plenty of cover.
 The rainforests of South America meet this preference.
 But the jaguar is also found in grassland but less so.
 They are good fishers and swimmers and like swampland too.
 It strong jaws are adapted to piercing turtle shells.